-One of the not-so-great things about pork chops, though, is they can be a little bland.
+One of the not-so-great things about pork chops is they can be a little bland.
 What to do about that?
 Brining is a great way to boost the flavor and juiciness of lean meats like pork, as is dry brining.
 But marinating pork chops is another great option.

 You might think of a marinade as something that seeps into meat, adding flavor and also tenderizing that meat.
 But that’s actually a bit of a myth.